betterscientificsoftware/bssw.io/CuratedContent/WSSSPE.md

-# An introduction to the WSSSPE organization
+# An Introduction to the WSSSPE organization

 The current decade has bought bright focus on sustainable software in the field of science.
 WSSSPE is once such important international community-driven organization that promotes sustainable research software.

 Resource information | Details
 :--- | :---
-Name  | Working Towards Sustainable Software for Science: Practice and Experiences (WSSSPE) Website  | [http://wssspe.researchcomputing.org.uk/](http://wssspe.researchcomputing.org.uk/) Focus | Sustainable software
+Organization name  | Working Towards Sustainable Software for Science: Practice and Experiences (WSSSPE) Website  | [http://wssspe.researchcomputing.org.uk/](http://wssspe.researchcomputing.org.uk/) Focus | Sustainable software